 New Business:

-Proposed Application for Transient Vendors, Peddlers, Solicitors – It seems that no one (police, Tow Clerk, Town Administrator) is in charge of permitting solicitors, etc. Terry, Rick and Chief Bardwell reviewed vendor applications from other towns and came up with one for Shelburne.
-Mass General law defines transient vendors and peddlers.
+Proposed Application for Transient Vendors, Peddlers, and Solicitors – It seems that no one (police, Town Clerk, Town Administrator) is in charge of permitting solicitors, etc. Terry, Rick and Chief Bardwell reviewed vendor applications from other towns and came up with one for Shelburne.
+Mass.
+General Law defines transient vendors and peddlers.
 The word solicitors will be removed from the application to avoid confusion as to its meaning.
 Questions were raised about “grey areas” such as those people promoting religious groups, or campaigning for political candidates.
 Further discussion will take place at the next meeting.

 Chief Bardwell RE: ASHER Equipment Grant – This grant, which has 100% funding and no match required, is for acquiring ballistic personal protective equipment.
 A motion was made by Andrew to authorize Chief Bardwell to apply for a Western Region Homeland Security Advisory Council ASHER equipment grant.
 This was seconded by Tricia.
 Roll call vote: Rick – yes; Andrew – yes; Tricia – yes.
 Motion passed 3-0-0.